AlaSQL/alasql/README.md

 0. A `(FULL) OUTER JOIN` and `RIGHT JOIN` on more than 2 tables will not give the expected results. `INNER JOIN` and `LEFT JOIN` are ok.

-0. Please use alias for field names with the same name (`SELECT a.id as a_id, b.id as b_id FORM ?`).
+0. Please use alias when you want fields with same name from different tables (`SELECT a.id as a_id, b.id as b_id FROM ?`).

+0. At the moment Alasql does not work with jszip 3.0.0 - please use version 2.x

+0. At the moment Alasql is incompatible with xlsx.js 0.8 - please use version [7.x](https://cdnjs.com/libraries/xlsx/0.7.12)

 Probably, there are many of others.
 Please, help us to fix them by [submitting it as an issue](https://github.com/agershun/alasql/issues).
 Thank you!